Edge conflicts do not determine geodesics in the associahedron: Background and definitions

 \section{Background and definitions}

-We consider the marked regular $(n+2)$-gon $P$ with edges labelled as $R$ for a marked root edge and then consecutively counter-clockwise from $0$ to $n$.
-A {\em triangulation $T$} of $P$ is a collection of $n-1$ non-crossing edges from vertices of $P$ which separate $P$ into $n$ triangles.
-An {\em edge flip on $T$} is the process of taking two triangles which share an interior edge, thus forming a quadrilateral $Q$, and replacing the interior diagonal of $Q$ which lies in $T$ with the other diagonal of $Q$ to form a new triangulation $T'$.
-For each $n$, the relevant {\em associahedron graph} is the graph whose vertices are triangulations of the regular $(n+2)$-gon and whose edges connect vertices which differ by a single edge flip.
-The {\em edge flip distance} from a triangulation $S$ to a triangulation $T$ of the same size is the minimal length path in the associahedron graph.
+We consider the marked regular $(n+2)$-gon $P$ with edges labelled as $R$ for a marked root edge and then consecutively numbered counter-clockwise from $0$ to $n$.
+A {\em triangulation $T$} of $P$ is a collection of $n-1$ non-crossing edges from vertices of $P$ that separate $P$ into $n$ triangles.
+An {\em edge flip on $T$} is the process of taking two triangles that share an interior edge, thus forming a quadrilateral $Q$, and replacing the interior diagonal of $Q$ that lies in $T$ with the other diagonal of $Q$ to form a new triangulation $T'$.
+For each $n$, the relevant {\em associahedron graph} is the graph whose vertices are triangulations of the regular $(n+2)$-gon and whose edges connect vertices that differ by a single edge flip.
+The {\em edge flip distance} from a triangulation $S$ to a triangulation $T$ of the same size is the minimal path length in the associahedron graph.
 Alternatively, we can regard the vertices of the size $n$ associahedron graph as rooted binary trees of size $n$ interior nodes with $n+1$ leaves numbered from $0$ to $n$, with the edges connecting vertices whose trees differ by a single rotation (left or right) at an interior node.
-To any triangulation, there is a well-known natural dual construction giving rise to the tree description; see, for example Stanley \cite{stanley1}.
+To any triangulation, there is a well-known natural dual construction giving rise to a description involving rooted trees illustrated in Figures \ref{fig:exampletree1} and \ref{fig:flip}.
+For further background see, for example, Stanley \cite{stanley1}.
+Edge flip distance between triangulations corresponds exactly to {\em rotation distance} between the dual binary trees.